swooshie/swooshie/README.md

 - [^] Scaled distributed systems processing billions of records daily
 - [+] Achieved 30-50% performance improvements in production systems
 - [*] Mentored interns and contributed to team knowledge sharing
+- [~] Developed forecasting models with R² scores up to 0.98 at PayPal

 ---